Razinalfateh/MotorBike-ShowRoom-System/motorSystem.md

-# MotorBike-ShowRoom-System
+// MotorBike-ShowRoom-System
-#C++ language that apply class and object,linked list,searching and sorting.
+//C++ language that apply class and object,linked list,searching and sorting.
-#This program have several function such as insert,delete,search,refresh and delete.
+//This program have several function such as insert,delete,search,refresh and delete.
-#This program also have computer security technique when try to insert password, the word of password was encrypt using coding technique.
+//This program also have computer security technique when try to insert password, the word of password was encrypt using coding technique.
-#This program about model of motorbike and learning process in data structure and algorithm.
+//This program about model of motorbike and learning process in data structure and algorithm.

-#Main.cpp
+//Main.cpp

 //************Thiasan,Razin,Aimi,Omar************
 #include<iostream>